Fujifilm Filter Thread Sizes

-Fujifilm Filter Thread Sizes

-Five lenses are now plotted on the 62mm section of the chart, and choosing 3 or 4 of those lenses could make a reasonably well rounded kit.
+Five lenses are plotted on the 62mm section of the chart, and choosing 3 of those lenses could make a very well rounded kit.
 I would likely forgo the zoom for to create a variation of my Ultimate Prime Kit, and having one set of filters fit all 3 lenses.
 I’d go XF 23mm F/1.4, XF 56mm F/1.2 APD, and XF 80mm F/2.8 Macro WR OIS, personally.
 62mm is definitely where it’s at when it comes to top quality primes and filters.